 Top 10 Dinner Meals

 - Pasta and sauce with sautéed veggies and/or meat is delicious after a long day of hiking, biking or climbing.
-Sprinkle on some fresh oregano, basil, or parsley and top with parmesan cheese.
+Sprinkle on fresh oregano, basil, or parsley, and top with parmesan cheese.

 - Paella.
 Bring the taste of Spain to your camping experience.
 This is a ridiculously simple recipe.

 - Fire-roasted Veg or Meat.
 Another meal that's easy to prepare at home.
-Chop your veggies ahead of time; think sweet or regular potatoes, onions, peppers, cauliflower, zucchini, squash, cabbage, carrots, celery, garlic, and tofu, fish or meat.
-Dont forget your salt, pepper, and fresh herbs.
-Wrap in aluminum foil and freeze ahead of time or pop in your cooler on your way out the door.
-To cook, place on your grill or put in the fire, turning every so often.
+Chop your veggies ahead of time; think sweet or regular potatoes, onions, peppers, cauliflower, zucchini, squash, cabbage, carrots, celery, garlic, tofu, fish, or meat.
+Don't forget your salt, pepper, and fresh herbs.
+Wrap in aluminum foil and freeze beforehand, or pop in your cooler on your way out the door.
+To cook, place it on your grill or put it in the fire, turning it every so often.

 - Campfire Pizza Log.
-If you haven't quite mastered the dutch oven, try this one.
-It's simple to cook (just heat it up in your fire) and you can make it at home.
-Use your own dough or use a store bought brand; add a half-cup of tomato sauce, eight ounces of mozzarella, and any toppings that you'd like.
+If you haven't quite mastered the Dutch oven, try this one.
+It's simple to cook (heat it in your fire) and you can make it at home.
+Use your own dough or a store-bought brand; add a half-cup of tomato sauce, eight ounces of mozzarella, and any toppings you'd like.
 Roll the dough around the toppings and pinch the ends closed.
 Sprinkle on any fresh herbs, wrap in foil and freeze.
 Ready to cook it?
 Fire up the grill or get the fire and coals nice and hot — turn frequently for 25-30 minutes.

-- Plan ahead and make a delicious chili or soup in your slow cooker.
-Package it in a ziplock and either freeze or pop in your cooler.
-Bake some cornbread either at your house or in the dutch oven.
+- Plan and make a delicious chili or soup in your slow cooker.
+Package it in a ziplock, freeze it, or pop it in your cooler.
+Bake some cornbread either at your house or in the Dutch oven.
 Check out a favorite cornbread recipe here.

 - Foil-Wrapped Pasta with Goat Cheese and Tomatoes.
 This delicious dish can be made according to the recipe or you can do without the foil and make in your skillet.
 Boil the pasta and while your pasta is boiling, sauté olive oil, onion, garlic, and tomatoes and season with salt and pepper.
 Add the pasta to the skillet, and top with fresh basil.